What Is Marine Litter?

 Marine litter is human-created waste that has been discharged into the coastal or marine environment.
 Specifically: “Marine debris” is defined to include any anthropogenic, manufactured, or processed solid material (regardless of size) discarded, disposed of, or abandoned in the environment, including all materials discarded into the sea, on the shore, or brought indirectly to the sea by rivers, sewage, storm water, waves, or winds.”

-Types of Marine Litter
+Types of Marine Debris and Litter

 There are many types of marine litter.
 Roughly 70 percent of marine litter, such as glass, metal, and all sorts of marine equipment and other refuse, sinks to the ocean floor, according to UNEP.